wpmetabox/docs/_docs/fields/post.md

 The post field allows you to select one or multiple post (or any custom post type) objects.
 This field has several settings that can be displayed as a: simple select dropdown, checkbox list, or beautiful select dropdown with select2 library.

-If the post type is hierarchical, you are able to display the field as a select or checkbox tree, e.g. show childen posts when parent post is selected.
+If the post type is hierarchical, you are able to display the field as a select or checkbox tree, e.g. showing childen posts when parent post is selected.

 ## Screenshots